Spon4ik/merge-tab-groups/README.md

 # Merge Tab Groups (Chrome Extension)

 Merge Chrome tab groups by name or manual selection.
-Optimized for low-power laptops.

 ## Features
 - **Merge duplicates by name** (one click or keyboard shortcut).
 - **Merge selected groups** into a single target (optional title).
 - **Fast Merge**: discards tabs while moving so they don’t load.
 - **Keep Collapsed**: keep groups collapsed after merge.
+Note: Chrome’s Saved Tab Groups (those chips on the toolbar) aren’t exposed to extensions when closed, so merging them requires opening at least one of the groups.
 - Auto-merge on group changes (optional).

 ## Install (Dev)